-With the Zionist and the traditional American political parties so entrenched in their opposition to the question of Falestine, we can go one step further to say that these politics are reflected in the media.
+With the Zionist and the traditional American political parties so entrenched in their opposition to the question of Palestine, we can go one step further to say that these politics are reflected in the media.
 I would submit that the U.S. media generally reflects its government's policies, and while there is room for diversity of opinion, it still takes its basic images and fundamental message from what Edward Said identifies as "the policy making apparatus.
 Professor Said identifies the following components:

-"... the intelligensia, allied with a community of geopolitical strategists.
+"... the intelligentsia, allied with a community of geopolitical strategists.
 All of this is then presided over by the great power establishments-the oil companies, the mammoth corporations and multinationals, the defense and intelligence communities, and the executive branch of the government."
-7/

-It seems to apply very directly to our concern over humanizing the Palestine question.
-It answers why Israel's state terrorism against Palestinians continues to be ignored by the U.S. representative in the United Nations as well as in the media.
+7/ ignored by the U.S. representative in the United Nations as well as in the media.
 It helps us to understand why the United States State Department annual reports on human rights virtually ignore documentation by eight internationally recognized bodies to the effect that indeed, Israel does torture Palestinian prisoners.
 It shows why these reports have been ignored by the media and why Alexandra Johnson's famed cables were quietly swept aside.